ibm-cloud-docs/appid/ts_index.md

 For a redirect to occur:

 * Verify that your redirect URL is correct.
 It must be exact for the redirect to work.
-* Be sure that your user is signing in with the right credentials
+* Be sure that your user is signing in with the correct credentials
 * Check that they're configured in your identity provider user settings.